-Unrestricted net position - deficit represents unfunded accrued compensated absences of the Clerk and OPEB liability, which are not due within one year.
-The excess fee calculation is based upon the fund financial statements and does not permit the Clerk to accumulate net position in the General Fund to pay long-term liabilities of the Clerk's governmental activities.
+Unrestricted net Position - deficit represents accrued compensated absences of the Clerk, which are not due within one year.
+The excess fee calculation is based upon the fund financial statements and does not permit the Clerk to accumulate net Position in the General Fund to pay long-term accrued compensated absences of the Clerk's governmental activities.